nervosnetwork/ckb-auth/docs/ckb-auth-cli.md

 # Building ckb-auth-cli
-There are some required binaries that needs to be built in order to run [`ckb-auth-cli`](../tests/auth_rust/src/bin/ckb-auth-cli.rs).
+There are some required binaries that need to be built in order to run [`ckb-auth-cli`](../tests/auth_rust/src/bin/ckb-auth-cli.rs).
 We can run the following shell script to do so.
 ```bash
 cd ./tests/auth_rust/